Things to Do in Vegas on St. Patrick’s Day

 The MGM is known as the “No Limit Capital” of Las Vegas and the Poker Room is the Strip’s number one hotspot for Texas Hold’em, open 24 hours.

 It is home to table games like Black Jack, Ultimate Texas Hold ’em and Mississippi Stud.
-Whether you’re a novice or a serious player, you’re sure to get lucky on their casino floor.
+However, whether you’re a novice or a serious player, you’re sure to get lucky on their casino floor.

 For more hotels and casinos to check out in Las Vegas click here.